Classics-Craftworks/Better-Craftables/README.md

 ![image](https://i.imgur.com/U3EpT4a.png)

-A basic Minecraft data pack & Fabric/Quilt mod that adds some improved crafting recipes to the game
+A basic Minecraft data pack & Fabric/Quilt mod that adds some improved crafting recipes to the game.

 ## Downloads